The Christ Child

 There is nothing wrong with pleasant and agreeable perceptions of Christmas.
 It is a wonderful time to enjoy.
 The reality of the birth of Jesus Christ, however, is in stark contrast to the simple ideas that barely capture our attention.

 The sublime reality of the Incarnation is no mere Christmas card.
 The very Son of God was born into history–true, living, breathing history.
 He came into our world, fully human yet divine.
 God sent His Son to the humblest circumstance, to simple people as a baby.
 Yet, He is fully God, Emmanuel, God with Us.
 This child is our glorious Lord.

-While marvelously true, the reason He came is so full of intentional design it was foretold hundreds of years before in specificity.
+While marvelously true, the reason He came is so full of intentional foreknowledge it was foretold hundreds of years before in specificity.
 Jesus came for a purpose, not ambiguous abstract faith that asks nothing of us.
 The Christ came to save us from our sins.
 As wonderful as the Christ child is, we must remember He is not frozen in time as a child, with no relevance beyond this point.
 Jesus came for a determined reason.
 He lived a perfect life we could not, died for our sins, and rose again.

 When we contemplate Christmas and the hope of its meaning, we cannot do so without knowing who this Christ is and our vital need for Him.
 Let us reflect on the transcendent holiness of the Son of God, brought near to our human frailty.